 If a super administrator user can't verify their identity, then another super administrator (if available) can temporarily turn off the login challenge for them, as described in the steps above.

 Alternatively, the super administrator can bypass the login challenge by resetting their password.
-At the bottom of the Login Challenge screen, click the Click here to reset your password instead link.

 Note: The automated password reset option isn't available to all super administrators.
 For more information about admin account recovery, see Add recovery options to your administrator account.